-Social Security requires a minimum of 40 credits for retirement benefits, whether you take early retirement at age 62 or wait until your full retirement age (which varies between 65 and 67, depending on the year of your birth).
+Social Security requires a minimum of 40 credits for retirement benefits, whether you take early retirement at age 62 or wait until your full retirement age which can vary from 65 to 67, depending on the year of your birth.
 If you don't have the 40 credits, you don't draw any retirement.
-You may not borrow or buy credits from another worker, nor may you earn retirement benefits contingent on future earnings and credits.
+You may not borrow or buy credits from another worker, nor can you earn retirement benefits contingent on future earnings and credits.

 It's crucial to pay Social Security taxes as you earn income.
 Many people working as casual laborers, or who take their wages in cash, neglect to report and pay Social Security tax.
 They're in for an unpleasant surprise when it comes time to apply for retirement or disability.
 Social Security won't bend the rules, accept late payments of payroll taxes or give any work credits for cash wages if no payroll tax was deducted.
 In order to become eligible, someone with less than 40 credits will have to return to work and begin paying payroll taxes until he meets the requirements, which could take several years.